-As neither party has responded to my provisional decision, I have not been persuaded to depart from it - and have therefore repeated it here in the same terms, as my final decision.
+As neither party has made a substantive response to my provisional decision, I have not been persuaded to depart from it - and have therefore repeated it here in the same terms, as my final decision

-There is no dispute about Gallium's responsibility for the first investment or third investment.
+There is no dispute about the first investment or third investment Mr G made.
 The former predates what Gallium calls the "interim period" and the latter is outside Gallium's period of responsibility.
 Gallium's responsibility for the second investment is however disputed.
 This investment falls within what Gallium describes as the "interim period" and Gallium says it is not responsible for it.
-So, I have first considered all the available evidence and arguments to decide whether we can consider Mrs F's complaint in relation to that investment.
+So, I have first considered all the available evidence and arguments to decide whether we can consider Mr G's complaint in relation to that investment.

-It is not clear how exactly Mrs F's application for the second investment came about, and therefore on what basis it proceeded.
-But it seems more likely than not Mrs F completed an online form.
+It is not clear how exactly Mr G's application for the second bond came about.
+It seems more likely than not Mr G completed an online form in relation to the first investment and subsequent investments were arranged over the phone or by email.
 I'll consider this further later in this decision.
-But, for now, it is sufficient to say Mrs F's complaint is about the arrangement of her investment in the bond and the exchanges she had with the representative in the period up to the arrangement of the investment being concluded.
-In short Mrs F says she was misled during those exchanges.
+But, for now, it is sufficient to say Mr G's complaint is about the arrangement of his investment in the bond and the exchanges him had with the representative in the period up to the arrangement of the investment being concluded.
+Mr G says him was misled during those exchanges.

 Rule DISP 2.3.1R says we can;